<h3>Overview</h3>

 ### <h3>Legal Regulations</h3>

 California Vehicle Code Section 5200 states that every vehicle must display a front and rear license plate.
 Failure to comply with this regulation can result in fines and penalties.
-It is important for vehicle owners to ensure that their front license plate is securely mounted and clearly visible at all times while driving in California.
+It is important for vehicle owners to ensure that their is securely mounted and clearly visible at all times while driving in California.

 ### <h3>Enforcement</h3>